How to leave Kentucky residency?

 1) Ongoing tax responsibilities

-If you continue to earn income from Kentucky (such as rental income, business profits, or wages), you will need to file non-resident tax returns.
-This ensures that only the income sourced from Kentucky is taxed, while income earned in your new state remains separate.
+If you continue to earn income from Kentucky, such as rental income, business profits, or wages, you will need to file non resident tax returns.
+These returns are structured so that only income from Kentucky sources is taxed, while income from outside Kentucky is handled under your new state and federal rules.

 2) Rental or business income